-An example for the structure of a decentral oilmill is given in Figure 4.
-The oilseed is transported by a chain conveyor and an elevator through an instantaneous scale to record the oilseed throughput in an interim container.
 A further elevator conveys the rapeseed to the preparation facility.
 Cleaning and drying are necessary to proof facility function and high quality of the products.

-Preheating of the oilseed like the conditioning in a central plant would lead to high amounts of phosphatides in the rapeseed oil.
-The preheating facilities which sometimes is installed in decentral plants mostly use the exhaust heat of the press cake for warming up the seed by a few Kelvin with advantages especially in winter.
-Some oilmills have a crushing unit to cut up the oilseed before pressing.
-This depends on the type of screw press.
-After preparation the oilseed is pressed with a continuous working screw press which is constructed either with a cylindric press cage with steel bars or with a perforated press cylinder.
+Preheating of the oilseed like the conditioning in a centralised plant would lead to high amounts of phosphatides in the rapeseed oil.
+The preheating facilities which sometimes is installed in decentralised plants mostly use the exhaust heat of the press cake for warming up the seed by a few Kelvin with advantages especially in winter.
+Some oilmills have a crushing

 The press cake leaves the press into a chain conveyor which transfers it to the store.
 The uncleaned rapeseed oil runs into a crude-oil tank with a stirring facility.
 A very important criterion of oil quality is the content of solid matter which consists of abrasion from oilseed grains.
 For every kind of use these solids must be removed from the oil to avoid blockage of technical components and accelerated oxidation.
 Therefore the crude oil is cleaned by a vertical pressure filter, a chamber filter press or simply by a settle tank.
-After this step a security filter with a fineness of 5 μm is necessary in any case.
+After this step a security filter with a fineness of 5 μ m is necessary in any case.